Was your child diagnosed with Autism, and now your scared and don’t know what you should do?

 The Institutes for the Achievement of Human Potential – IAHP

-However she become ruthless about it.
+However, she became ruthless about it.
 She cleared up some misconceptions that I had about the IAHP, and kept telling me, “Monique, you just need to make this happen.”
 Make this happen?
-How does one just make something like this happen.
+How does one just make something like this happen?
 Money doesn’t just materialize when you need it.

 On that early September morning on the way to the airport, I had butterflies in my stomach.
 This was really happening.
 I had been dreaming about stepping foot onto the campus of The Institutes for the Achievement of Human Potential for 9 years.
 Now after 5 months since deciding I was going, I had made it happen.
 It was surreal.

-Honestly when I was sitting in that course I realized a lot of the information was available in the books, however the course explained to me in more detail the WHYS and the HOWS in a way I could really get.
-Without the history of the program, the science behind how they figured out the brain works in children with brain injury and the experiences of other family who were successful, the books did not have the same power as they do to me today.
+Honestly, when I was sitting in that course I realized a lot of the information was available in the books, however the course explained to me in more detail the WHYS and the HOWS in a way I could really get.
+Without the history of the program, the science behind how they figured out the brain works in children with brain injury, and the experiences of other families who were successful, the books did not have the same power as they do to me today.

 Free webinars on Youtube